JAlcocerT/Docker/Web/SSGs/Hugo/readme.md

 docker run --rm -v "/home/jalcocert/Desktop/IT/Portfolio:/src" klakegg/hugo:0.101.0 #goes to public
 #docker run --rm -v "/home/jalcocert/Desktop/IT/Code2Prompt-Test/WebGenerAItor/Portfolio:/src" klakegg/hugo:0.101.0 -d /src/custom-output #goes to custom-output
 ```

+3. **OPTIONAL** You can make it work in DEV and in PROD via TRAEFIK AND HTTPS

+For that, see the commented lines of the docker-compose.yaml.